 The desire to achieve a specific outcome or goal when public health, environment, and economic growth issues collide make environmental policy and regulations a tricky business.
-The OTA’s Environmental Policy Tools User Guide describes the ideal environmental policy as one that 1) is cost effective and fair: 2) places the least amount of demand on government 3) assures the public that goals will be met 4) pollution potential 5) environmental equity and justice, 6) adaptability, and 7) encouragement for technological innovation and diffusion.
+The OTA’s Environmental Policy Tools User Guide describes the ideal environmental policy as one that is: 1) cost effective and fair; 2) places the least amount of demand on government; 3) assures the public that goals will be met; 4) addresses pollution potential; 5) ensures environmental equity and justice, 6) prioritizes adaptability; and 7) encourages technological innovation and diffusion.
 Environmental policies incorporate a system of tools such as legislation, rules and regulations, courses of action, subsidies etc. For a particular policy tool to meet all of the criteria of an ideal policy is difficult, however, it is crucial for some of, if not all, evaluations/guidelines to be considered when narrowing down/deciding on a particular course of action.
 Additionally, any time there is a proposal to add, remove, or change a rule or regulation, there must be a public notice and comment period.
 This is an integral component of the rule-making process, because it opens a dialogue between all stakeholders from the public to the industry.

 Laws (or acts) such as the Clean Air Act (CAA) or the Clean Water Act, are created by the legislative branch at the federal level (the U.S. Congress) and grant regulatory agencies within the executive branch (i.e. the EPA) the authority to develop and enforce rules and regulations that can carry out the law, as well as provide clear requirements to the industry in regards to that specific law.
 For example, under CAA Section 202 the endangerment finding states that: 1) green house gasses (GHGs) currently in the atmosphere potentially endanger public health and welfare and 2) new motor vehicle emissions cause or contribute to that pollution.
 Due to these findings the EPA has a duty to put in place emission standards for new motor vehicles, which were announced in 2009 by former President Obama (EPA, “Endangerment and Cause or Contribute Findings for Greenhouse Gases Under Section 202(a) of the Clean Air Act; Final Rule,” 74 Federal Register 66496, December 15, 2009).
 Amongst other benefits to the environment, the new emission standards help to encourage technological advancement in the automotive industry.